ktr0731/go-updater/README.md

 	cancel()
 	<-ctx.Done()
 	if latest != nil {
-		fmt.Println("updated from %s to %s", version, latest) }
+		fmt.Println("updated from %s to %s", current, latest) }
 }
 ```